Percentage Deductibles in Home Insurance: How They Work & What You'll Pay

 • Don't file small claims.
 If damage is close to or below your deductible, pay out of pocket to avoid premium increases and policy non-renewals.

 • Review your coverage annually.
 As your home's insured value increases, so does your deductible dollar amount.
-Recalculate every year.
+Recalculate every year, and make sure you have the right amount of coverage.

 • Consider your mortgage requirements.
-Some lenders require you to maintain specific deductible levels — make sure you're in compliance.
+Some lenders require you to maintain specific deductible levels, so make sure you're in compliance.

 Pincher's Pro Tip